-“Well... he was looking at us suspiciously but right after I looked back he turned and continued walking.
+“Well... he was looking at us suspiciously but turned and continued walking just as I was about to fully turn around and look at him.
 Why is he wearing only red clothes?”

-“Let him be, Jason,” I said as I continued walking.
+“Let him be, Jason,” I said as I resumed walking.
 “Who cares about him?
 Not me.
-He might just be tourist.
+He might just be a tourist.
 I saw him today when we’d gotten back from the golf course.”

-“What?” said Jason surprised.
+“What?” said Jason surprised, almost choking on his chips.
 “Why didn’t you tell me?”

 “Well, because he’s just a man.
 It doesn’t matter.”

-A little more than an hour had passed when we reached the end of the Long Walk.
-It was now time to go up Snow Hill to get to the Copper Horse, the final destination of our walk before returning home.
+A little more than an hour had passed when we'd reached the end of the Long Walk.
+It was now time to go up Snow Hill to get to the Copper Horse, the destination of our walk before returning home.

-“Damn, Austin,” exclaimed Jason looking back at the castle.
+“Damn, Charlie,” exclaimed Jason staring back at the castle.
 “Eton is really far away.
 I definitely don’t like walking this much.”

-“We have all the evening to return,” I said.
+“We have the rest of the afternoon to return,” I said.
 “What’s the hurry?
-I told you to go back but you’re now going to stick with me until the end.”
+I told you to go back but you’re now going to stick with me 'til the end.”

 Glad for being so close to the statue, we climbed up the short hill covered in grass and reached the Copper Horse at last.
 I walked around the giant pedestal of the giant sculpture to enjoy the views from such a vantage point.
-The afternoon was beautiful in spite of the fact that it was cloudy.
+The afternoon was beautiful even when it was cloudy.

 “I can see the skyscrapers of London,” I said wishing I could soon be there.